beaulucas/rportr/README.md

 files and RDS files.
 How to read all of them at once and assign them descriptive names?

-Let’s create a directory to demonstrate it.
+Let’s create a directory to demonstrate it. youtube

 ``` r
 dir.create("./data")